shubham1812/Games/part2/README.md

  We have also used Laplace Smoothening to avoid divide by zero error.

  The accuracy on the given training and test data is 66.0%

+How to run :

+./a2.py training-file testing-file output-file